Colorful tiles on the roof of St. Stephen's Cathedral in Vienna

 Burgtheater – 250 years

 Austria’s National Theatre, the Burgtheater, celebrates its 250th anniversary in 2026.
 Founded in 1776 by Emperor Joseph II as the National Theatre, it remains one of the most prestigious stages in the German-speaking world.
-As part of the anniversary season 2025/26, visitors can join unique scaffold tours and see Gustav Klimt’s famous ceiling paintings above the grand staircases up close.
+As part of the anniversary season 2025/26, visitors can join unique scaffold tours and see Gustav Klimt’s famous ceiling paintings above the grand staircases up close until August 2026.
 More Info

 Albertina Collection – 250 years